 Report: Trump administration needs to step up on 'Obamacare'

-WASHINGTON (AP) — A congressional watchdog said the Trump administration needs to step up its management of sign-up seasons for former President Barack Obama's health care law after mixed results last year in the throes of a failed GOP effort to repeal it.
+WASHINGTON (AP) — A congressional watchdog said Thursday the Trump administration needs to step up its management of sign-up seasons under former President Barack Obama's health care law after mixed results last year in the throes of a failed GOP effort to repeal it.

-The report due out Thursday from the Government Accountability Office is likely to add to Democrats' election-year narrative that the administration actively undermined "Obamacare" without regard for the consequences to consumers.
+The report from the Government Accountability Office is likely to add to Democrats' election-year narrative that the administration actively undermined "Obamacare" without regard for the consequences to consumers.

-The nonpartisan Government Accountability Office was more nuanced.
+The nonpartisan GAO was more nuanced.
 On one hand, it found problems with consumer counseling and advertising and recommended such basic fixes as setting enrollment targets.
-But it also credited administration actions that did help people enroll, such as a more reliable HealthCare.gov website and reduced call center wait times.
+On the other, it credited administration actions that did help people enroll, such as a more reliable HealthCare.gov website and reduced call center wait times.

 Sign-ups for 2019 begin this November.